moby/moby/docs/swarm/swarm-tutorial/rolling-update.md

     You configure the rolling update policy at service deployment time.

-    The `--update-parallelism` flag configures the number of service tasks that the scheduler can update simultaneously.
-When updates to individual tasks return a state of `RUNNING` or `FAILED`, the scheduler schedules another task to update until all tasks are updated.

     The `--update-delay` flag configures the time delay between updates to a service task or sets of tasks.
 You can describe the time `T` as a combination of the number of seconds `Ts`, minutes `Tm`, or hours `Th`.
 So `10m30s` indicates a 10 minute 30 second delay.

+    By default the scheduler updates 1 task at a time.
+You can pass the `--update-parallelism` flag to configure the maximum number of service tasks that the scheduler updates simultaneously.

+    By default, when an update to an individual task returns a state of `RUNNING`, the scheduler schedules another task to update until all tasks are updated.
+If, at any time during an update a task returns `FAILED`, the scheduler pauses the update.
+You can control the behavior using the `--update-failure-action` flag for `docker service create` or `docker service update`.

 3. Inspect the `redis` service: